arananet/o3-mini-tests/README.md

-# OpenAI O3-Mini LLM Model Tests
+# Reasoning LLM Model Tests

-This repository contains basic tests for the OpenAI O3-Mini LLM (Large Language Model).
-The purpose of this repository is to provide a set of tests to evaluate the performance and capabilities of the O3-Mini model.
+This repository contains basic tests for the different reasoning llm models including (OpenAI O3-Mini LLM, DeepSeek R1, etc.).
+The purpose of this repository is to provide a set of tests to evaluate the performance and capabilities of each one.

 ### Prerequisites

 Before you begin, ensure you have met the following requirements:

 - Python 3.11 or later
-- Access to OpenAI playground or API.
+- Access to the playground or API.